-But Federer won't just be remembered as one of the best to ever wield a racket - but also as one of the most stylish and fashionable players to ever grace the sport.
+Not that we were surprised, as Federer isn't just remembered as one of the best to ever wield a racket - but also as one of the most stylish and fashionable players to ever grace the sport.

 Over the years, Federer has appeared on several "Best Dressed" lists due to his classic and seemingly effortless way of combining both casual and traditional clothing.